-- turnover reflecting the share of revenue from green activities of investee companies include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management directly enable other activities to make a substantial contribution to an environmental objective.